dennisvang/beanstalk-single-instance-https/readme.md

 - If you are using a load balanced environment, it is much simpler to [terminate https at the application load balancer][6], with the help of AWS Certificate Manager.
 - This example uses Python, but the configuration should work for other platforms as well.
+- Also see order of configuration steps in [instance deployment workflow][8].

 ### Getting started